 Since gaining independence in 1991, Moldova has made some progress in adopting free-market economic reforms and enshrining democratic principles in its institutions.
 As a result of Russian-imposed import restrictions on Moldovan goods, exports shifted away from markets in the Commonwealth of Independent States (CIS) in favor of European markets.

 The government continues to deal with the fallout from a massive bank fraud in 2014, when more than a billion dollars was stolen from Moldova’s state coffers.
-The government must continue to implement reforms, investigate and prosecute those responsible for the fraud, and tackle the pervasive corruption that continues to undermine public trust and slow economic development.
+The government prioritizes the implementation of reforms, investigation and prosecution of those responsible for the fraud, and tackling the pervasive corruption that continues to undermine public trust and slow economic development.

 Moldova benefits from its proximity to two large markets: the European Union, which absorbs over 65 percent of the country’s exports, and the Russia-dominated CIS, which accounts for 15 percent of Moldovan exports.
 Primary exports include food and beverages, agricultural products, apparel, and transport equipment.

-Moldova’s main imports include: energy resources, natural gas, petroleum products, machinery, vehicles, and chemicals.
-Most consumer goods and inputs are also imported from abroad.
+Moldova’s main imports include energy resources, natural gas, petroleum products, machinery, vehicles, and chemicals.
+Most consumer goods and inputs are imported from abroad.

 The government does not control the separatist region of Transnistria, a sliver of land on the eastern border with Ukraine.
-Although the region maintains a separate monetary unit and its own army and customs service, businesses on both sides engage in economic cooperation.
-Negotiations have been held under the so-called “5+2” format (Moldova, Transnistria, OSCE, Russia, and Ukraine + United States and EU) to find a settlement.
-While there has not been a resumption of hostilities since 1992, relations between the two sides remain contentious.
+Although the region maintains a separate monetary unit and its own so-called “army” and “customs service,” businesses on both sides engage in economic cooperation.
+Negotiations have been held under the “5+2” format (Moldova, Transnistria, OSCE, Russia, and Ukraine + United States and EU) to find a settlement.
+While there has not been a resumption of military hostilities since 1992, relations between the two sides remain contentious.